How to Grow Parasol Mushrooms (Macrolepiota procera) at Home

 Pinhead primordia will form after 7-10 days.
 These will develop into immature mushrooms within a week.
 Harvest parasol mushrooms when the caps reach full size, about 3-8 inches (8-20 cm) in diameter, but before the caps flatten out.

-Be sure to cut mushrooms at the base rather than pulling to avoid damaging the mycelium.
+Be sure to cut mushrooms at the base rather than pulling them to avoid damaging the mycelium.
 After harvesting the first flush, soaking the substrate in non-chlorinated water can promote additional flushes.
 With the right conditions, the process can repeat, allowing for multiple harvests.

 In 35 days, it’s possible to grow pounds of delicious, nutritious parasol mushrooms at home.